 Thank you Pillsbury for sponsoring today’s Easter bunny cinnamon rolls recipe!

 Breakfast on the weekends is special to our family because it forces us to slow down and reconnect with on another.
-Baking can take a lot of time, but it doesn’t have to when you have Pillsbury by your side.

 I made these Easter bunny cinnamon rolls with the help of my daughter.
 The hardest part of this recipe was convincing her she needed to wait a little bit for the icing to cool before indulging.